 If you are trying to quit alcohol, keep these positive benefits in mind:

 - Increased mental focus and improved memory function

 - Improved digestion and removal of harmful toxins

 - Weight loss due to less caloric intake

-- Reduced sugar intake (as long as it is not replaced with sweets overload)
+- Reduced sugar intake (as long as alcohol is not replaced with sugar-heavy foods)

-- Reduced risk of heart disease or breast cancer
+- Reduced risk of heart disease and alcohol-related cancers

 - Better immune system